Migration and spreading of a droplet driven by a chemical step: Concluding remarks

 \section{Concluding remarks}

 We have investigated the spontaneous relaxation of a thin droplet over a chemical step and identified two distinct stages for both 2D and 3D configurations.
 The contact line singularity is alleviated using a Navier slip model with a sufficiently small slip length.
-Driven by the wettability contrast, the droplet first migrates from the hydrophobic to the hydrophilic side.
-When all the liquid leaves the hydrophobic region, the droplet remains far from equilibrium, leading to a subsequent stage of asymmetric spreading with a portion of contact line pinned at the border.
+Driven by the wettability contrast, the droplet first migrates from the less to the more hydrophilic side.
+Under the same wettability contrast $K$, droplets with different initial shapes characterized by varying $K_0$ reaches the identical state and follow the same migration motion thereafter.
+When all the liquid leaves the less hydrophilic region, the droplet remains far from equilibrium, leading to a subsequent stage of asymmetric spreading with a portion of contact line pinned at the border.

 For 2D droplets, a steady motion is reached during the migration stage, where the droplet maintains a stationary profile that travels at a constant velocity.
-As demonstrated by asymptotic analysis and numerical calculations, both the droplet length and velocity increase with decreasing $K$, until attaining their maximum values when the hydrophilic region is perfectly wettable.
+As demonstrated by asymptotic analysis and numerical calculations, both the droplet length and velocity increase with decreasing $K$, until attaining their maximum values when the more hydrophilic region is perfectly wettable.
 During the 2D asymmetric spreading, the droplet evolution is primarily determined by the advancing contact line, while the detailed information near the pinned contact line is not involved.
 Our asymptotic analysis reveals the existence of a boundary layer near the pinned contact line, across which the surface slope is approximately constant, whereas the curvature exhibits logarithmic variations and can be regularized by introducing the Navier slip condition.